MWL88/architecture-center/docs/best-practices/data-partitioning.md

 For an example of a solution that supports online migration, see the article [Scaling using the Elastic Database split-merge tool] on the Microsoft website.

-## Related patterns and guidance
+## Related patterns

-When considering strategies for implementing data consistency, the following patterns might also be relevant to your scenario:
+The following design patterns might be relevant to your scenario:

-* The [Data consistency primer] page on the Microsoft website describes strategies for maintaining consistency in a distributed environment such as the cloud.
-* The [Data partitioning guidance] page on the Microsoft website provides a general overview of how to design partitions to meet various criteria in a distributed solution.
-* The [sharding pattern] as described on the Microsoft website summarizes some common strategies for sharding data.
+* The [[sharding pattern] desribes some common strategies for sharding data.
-* The [index table pattern] as described on the Microsoft website illustrates how to create secondary indexes over data.
+* The [index table pattern] shows how to create secondary indexes over data.
 An application can quickly retrieve data with this approach, by using queries that do not reference the primary key of a collection.
-* The [materialized view pattern] as described on the Microsoft website describes how to generate pre-populated views that summarize data to support fast query operations.
+* The [materialized view pattern] describes how to generate pre-populated views that summarize data to support fast query operations.
 This approach can be useful in a partitioned data store if the partitions that contain the data being summarized are distributed across multiple sites.
-* The [Using Azure Content Delivery Network] article on the Microsoft website provides additional guidance on configuring and using Content Delivery Network with Azure.

-## More information
-* The page [What is Azure SQL Database?] on the Microsoft website provides detailed documentation that describes how to create and use SQL databases.
-* The page [Elastic Database features overview] on the Microsoft website provides a comprehensive introduction to Elastic Database.
-* The page [Scaling using the Elastic Database split-merge tool] on the Microsoft website contains information about using the split-merge service to manage Elastic Database shards.
-* The page [Azure storage scalability and performance targets](https://msdn.microsoft.com/library/azure/dn249410.aspx) on the Microsoft website documents the current sizing and throughput limits of Azure Storage.
-* The page [Performing entity group transactions] on the Microsoft website provides detailed information about implementing transactional operations over entities that are stored in Azure table storage.
-* The article [Azure Storage table design guide] on the Microsoft website contains detailed information about partitioning data in Azure table storage.
-* The page [Using Azure Content Delivery Network] on the Microsoft website describes how to replicate data that's held in Azure blob storage by using the Azure Content Delivery Network.
-* The page [What is Azure Search?] on the Microsoft website provides a full description of the capabilities that are available in Azure Search.
-* The page [Service limits in Azure Search] on the Microsoft website contains information about the capacity of each instance of Azure Search.
-* The page [Supported data types (Azure Search)] on the Microsoft website summarizes the data types that you can use in searchable documents and indexes.
-* The page [Azure Redis Cache] on the Microsoft website provides an introduction to Azure Redis Cache.
-* The [Partitioning: how to split data among multiple Redis instances] page on the Redis website provides information about how to implement partitioning with Redis.
-* The page [Running Redis on a CentOS Linux VM in Azure] on the Microsoft website walks through an example that shows you how to build and configure a Redis node running as an Azure VM.
-* The [Data types] page on the Redis website describes the data types that are available with Redis and Azure Redis Cache.

 [Availability and consistency in Event Hubs]: /azure/event-hubs/event-hubs-availability-and-consistency
 [azure-limits]: /azure/azure-subscription-service-limits